- December 4, 2022

 GBPUSD: After the mini-budget offloaded some of the government’s fiscal burden, the GBPUSD continued to trade in the bullish territory since it broke out of a big downtrend and got strong support around 1.1750-1.1850 levels.
 Since then, the momentum is upward but the credit for the later part beyond 1.18 to 1.22 and above goes to a significant DXY decline.
 Well recently, the BoE pushed back against the market pricing of the rate cycle – arguing that hikes close to 5% would see the UK economy contracted by 5%.
 If the contraction sustains every quarter it will be difficult for the sterling to retain strength.
 Further, given UK’s large CAD and its transition to high beta on the external environment, a sustained rally inherently shall be challenging for the Pound.
 Overall, the dollar-driven rally in GBP seems to extend for the near to medium term and the pair can test 1.2600 to 1.2800 levels.
 On the flip side, 1.1750 shall be strong support for the pair.

 Amit Pabari is the Managing Director of CR Forex Advisors.
-Views expressed are the author’s own.
+The views expressed in this article is his personal views.